howl-anderson/tensorweaver/README.md

 ## Features

 - **Purely Educational**: Designed from the ground up as a learning tool with clear, well-documented code
-- **PyTorch-like API**: Familiar interface reduces learning curve and eases transition to industrial frameworks
+- **PyTorch-compatible API**: Exactly the same interface as PyTorch, so you can easily switch between TensorWeaver and PyTorch
 - **Lightweight and Readable**: Built with pure Python and minimal dependencies (merely NumPy)
 - **Fully Functional**: Supports essential deep learning components:
   - Automatic differentiation engine